What Is a B2 Visa?

 What Is a B1 Visa?

 A B1 Visa is very similar to the B2 but for the purpose of business.
-The B-1 visa is suitable for short-term visits, less than 90 days, with no salary, for the purpose of lab observation, business meetings and conferences, training, medical clerkships, or one-time lectures.
+Not to be confused with a work visa, the B1 visa is suitable for short-term visits, less than 90 days, with no salary, for the purpose of lab observation, business meetings and conferences, training, medical clerkships, or one-time lectures.
 If the foreign national will conduct research, the B-1 is not appropriate.

 - B1 B2 Visitor/Tourist Visa Odds of Approval